PRINTING TIPS FOR WATER BOTTLE LABELS FROM BAER DESIGN STUDIO

 My custom designed labels come in both jpeg and pdf.
 Open the PDF into the PDF viewer (this comes on most computers).
 If not, you can download Adobe reader for free here: http://get.adobe.com/reader/ or open the jpeg into a software program of your choice.

 No matter what paper you choose, ALWAYS print my images on WHITE paper.
 When choosing the type of paper to use for your inkjet printer, I find that it is best to use paper from the manufacturer of the printer you are using.
-My preferred paper for water bottles Epson glossy photo paper because it seems to hold up the best with temperature change, the colors are bold and the label does not wrinkle when people are holding the bottles during your special event.
+My preferred paper and method for making water bottles labels, is printing onto Epson glossy photo paper because it seems to hold up the best with temperature change, the colors are bold and the label does not wrinkle when people are holding the bottles during your special event.
 When I print on my Epson 1430, the ink does not run even when I get the water bottles wet.
 However, I do not recommend immersing the water bottles in ice or water.
 I recommend cooling them in a fridge and standing them on a serving table or bar.

 The most overlooked component of printing at home tends to come with the printer settings.
 Make sure to adjust the printer settings on your printer.
 This will vary based on the printer manufacturer.
 The majority of the time I use “BORDERLESS PRINTING” because I do not want the printer to shrink my image and to make sure there is not an additional white band added to the outer edge of my image.
 I always choose “BEST PHOTO”, even if I am not printing a photo (I find is best to treat the printable image as a photo).
 These settings are generally found under the advanced settings option.
 Make sure to choose the correct “PAPER TYPE” setting.
 When you are working with specialty papers, from Epson, Avery, etc., they enclose printer instructions which tell you which paper settings to use.
 If you want further printer instructions, you can read my blog post .